zpz/zpz.github.io/_posts/2017-02-10-embedding-python-in-cpp-1.md

 PyObject * driver = PyObject_Call(driver_cls, noargs, kwargs);
 ```

-As one can see, the API functions are kind of straightfoward.
+As one can see, the API functions are kind of straightforward.
 But boy, is that tedious.
 I will not give more details since it's all in the documentation.

 My C++ header file that corresponds to the Python API is listed below.